 Denim skirts with much spandex/stretch are often more form fitting.

-What does it mean when it shows size 10-33 etc. for sizing?
+What does it mean when the tag states size 10-33 ?

 Inside the waistband of my skirt it shows a tag with the number 36.
 What does that mean?

 There are two tags inside the waistband; the one sewn next to our brand tag (nC newCreation) identifies the size of the skirt i.e. 10 or M, etc. The tag sewn below our brand tag (nC newCreation) indicates the length of the skirt i.e. 30, 33, 36, 39.